dreamportdev/Osdev-Notes/04_Userspace/02_Switching_Modes.md

 If RPL is not set correctly, you'll get a #GP.

 As for what to set `rip` and `rsp` to, the target code you want to run, and the stack you want to run it on.
 It's a good idea to run user and supervisor code on separate stacks.
-This way the supverisor stack can have the U/S bit cleared, and prevent user mode accessing supervisor data that may be stored on the stack.
+This way the supverisor stack can have the U/S bit cleared in the paging structure, and prevent user mode accessing supervisor data that may be stored on the stack.

 ### Extra Considerations
 Since we have paging enabled, that means page-level protections are in effect.
 If we try to run code from a page that has the NX-bit set (bit 63), we'll page fault.
 The same is true for trying to run code or access a stack from a page with the U/S bit cleared.
 On x86 this bit must be set at every level in the paging structure.